Hand of Death (1976 film): Plot

 During the Qing Dynasty the Shaolin disciples are hunted down by a powerful warrior, Shih Shao-Feng, who wants to rid China of the Shaolin.
 At a remote training camp a group of Shaolin train together.
 Their best student Yun Fei is given the task of taking down Shih and his reign of terror.
-Along the way he befriends Chan Yuan-lung's character, Tan Feng, who is a blacksmith.
+Along the way he befriends Tan Feng, who is a blacksmith.

 Yun Fei arrives at Shih's camp and tries to take him, but fails.
 His Shaolin techniques are useless against Shih's "extended iron claw".
 When Shih beats him, he leaves the rest to his eight bodyguards, who each have weapons such as swords, shields and spears.

 Yun Fei escapes with the help of the blacksmith, goes to a village and discovers Shih's men are taking apart the village and pillaging anything they can to scare the villagers into submission.

 Tan befriends two people along the way, including a brilliant swordsman who has never drawn his sword after he accidentally killed a prostitute he loved.

 The team forms a coalition to defeat Shih Shao-Feng.

 With battle plans laid and the heroes trained, they prepare themselves for the battle ahead of them.
-After their training, Yun Fei's friends cut off his pigtail.
+After their training, Yun Fei's friends cut off his queue.
 Yun Fei and all the heroes will create a diversion, where they will assail Shih's headquarters in separate groups.